raulvillora/bitbloq-frontend/README.md

 }
 ```

-6. Create a file called facebook.json with the oauth info of Facebook, you need to fill the clientId field.
+6 .
+Create a file in app/res/config called facebook.json with the oauth info of Facebook, you need to fill the clientId field.

 ```
 {